Jobs at APWLD

 - Must be able to travel overseas as required.

 Salary range commences at THB 51,750 (equivalent of USD 1,500) per month.
-Other benefits include contributions to employment pension fund; education allowance for children, 13th month salary, housing allowance and relocation allowances for staff required to relocate to Penang, Malaysia or Chiang Mai, Thailand.
-Details to the contract are:
+Other benefits include contributions to employment pension fund; education allowance for children, 13th month salary, housing allowance and relocation allowances for staff required to relocate to Chiang Mai.

 A probationary period of four months applies.